Category: Animation

 Soviet Film Wednesday: The Little Mermaid

 This wonderfully illustrated 1968 Russian animation is based on Hans Christian Andersen’s The Little Mermaid.
-It begins with a Copenhagen tour guide’s introduction to Andersen’s story, which is not quite the same as the Disney version.
-As is usually the case, the older tale is much darker.
-Much of the imagery in this animation is also dark, yet …
+It begins with a Copenhagen tour guide’s introduction to Andersen’s story, and unfolds to show us the rest of the story, which is not quite the same as the Disney version.
+As is often the case with re-imagined fairy tales, the older tale …

 Continue reading